clouds

 homeNormal

-This website is only going to review articles about the clinical subject of asthma that come from major medical journals.
-As a pulmonologist and an allergist, I realized that pulmonary specialists preferentially read the American Journal of Respiratory and Critical Care Medicine, while allergy specialists spend time with the Journal of Allergy and Clinical Immunology.
-These are both excellent resources and are two sources of major contributions to the field of respiratory diseases.
-These journals are sponsored by different societies and thus accounts for some of the different readership.
-Since I am a member of both the American Thoracic Society and the American Academy of Allergy, Asthma, and Immunology, I try to stay on top of the major articles published in both these societies' journals.
-However for an individual patient or even physician, it is extremely difficult, and at times nearly impossible, to understand the clinical relevance of many of the articles published and give some value to the scientific information presented.
+This website will be limited in focus only to articles about the clinical subject of asthma that come from major medical journals.
+As a pulmonologist and an allergist, I have to straddle both fields to stay informed.
+I realize that pulmonary specialists preferentially read the American Journal of Respiratory and Critical Care Medicine, while allergy specialists spend the most time with the Journal of Allergy and Clinical Immunology (pronounced “Jackie”).
+These are both excellent resources that have published some of the most significant contributions to the field of respiratory diseases.
+The journals are sponsored by different societies, which accounts for some of their different readership.
+Since I am a member of both the American Thoracic Society and the American Academy of Allergy, Asthma, and Immunology, I read both.

 aboutNormal